Computer number format: Binary number representation

 Computers represent data in sets of binary digits.
 The representation is composed of bits, which in turn are grouped into larger sets such as bytes.

 A bit is a binary digit that represents one of two states.
 The concept of a bit can be understood as a value of either 1 or 0, on or off, yes or no, true or false, or encoded by a switch or toggle of some kind.

 While a single bit, on its own, is able to represent only two values, a string of bits may be used to represent larger values.
 For example, a string of three bits can represent up to eight distinct values as illustrated in Table 1.

 As the number of bits composing a string increases, the number of possible 0 and 1 combinations increases exponentially.
-A single bit allows only two value-combinations, two bits combined can make four separate values, three bits for eight, and so on, increasing with the formula 2^n.
+A single bit allows only two value-combinations, two bits combined can make four separate values, three bits for eight, and so on, increasing with the formula 2n.
 The amount of possible combinations doubles with each binary digit added as illustrated in Table 2.

 Groupings with a specific number of bits are used to represent varying things and have specific names.

 A byte is a bit string containing the number of bits needed to represent a character.
 On most modern computers, this is an eight bit string.
 Because the definition of a byte is related to the number of bits composing a character, some older computers have used a different bit length for their byte.
 In many computer architectures, the byte is the smallest addressable unit, the atom of addressability, say.
 For example, even though 64-bit processors may address memory sixty-four bits at a time, they may still split that memory into eight-bit pieces.
 This is called byte-addressable memory.
 Historically, many CPUs read data in some multiple of eight bits.
 Because the byte size of eight bits is so common, but the definition is not standardized, the term octet is sometimes used to explicitly describe an eight bit sequence.

 A nibble (sometimes nybble), is a number composed of four bits.
 Being a half-byte, the nibble was named as a play on words.
 A person may need several nibbles for one bite from something; similarly, a nybble is a part of a byte.
 Because four bits allow for sixteen values, a nibble is sometimes known as a hexadecimal digit.